khantnaing910/BudgetWise/README.md

 ## 📝 License

 This project is completely open-source and free to use.
-Modify it, share it, and make it your own!